This post contains affiliate link(s). An affiliate link means I may earn advertising or referral fees if you make a purchase through my link.

 “Gaining wisdom can also be a preventative strategy.
 No matter how old you are, you will always need to be learning something.” – Kieron Sweeney

 The Education bucket acknowledges the necessity of being a lifelong learner.
 Besides colleges and universities, education is available everywhere, including online and in person.
 There are books, audios, videos, courses, programs, seminars, mastermind groups, and so much more.
-Put 10% of your net income into the Education bucket, and make sure to use it.
+Put 10% of your net income into the Education bucket and use it.

-For me, learning is one of the greatest pleasures in life.
-I’ve read the biographies of many successful people, and one thing they had in common was that they made sure to get education however they could.
+Learning is one of my greatest pleasures.
+I’ve read the biographies of many successful people, and one thing they had in common was that they made sure to learn however they could.

-In many cases throughout my life, I’ve learned too much and I haven’t applied enough of what I’ve learned.
-So I do need to mention something very important here.
-Yes, learn for the fun of learning.
+In many cases, I’ve learned too much and haven’t applied enough of what I’ve learned.
+So, learn for the fun of learning.
 However, do make sure to apply whatever you can.
-All the education in the world does us no good unless we make use of it.
+All the education in the world does us no good unless we apply it.

-Going forward, I’m looking back to what I’ve already learned and seeing what I can apply from that.
+I’m looking back to what I’ve learned and seeing what I can apply.
 Granted, I keep learning new things, too.
 Wisdom is found somewhere in the balance.

-As long as whatever you learn changes your daily behavior, you’re really on to something.
+As long as whatever you learn improves your daily habits, you’re really on to something.

 “We first make our habits, and then our habits make us.” – John Dryden